Trainingdata-datamarket/Portrait-and-26-Photos/README.md

 <a name="about"></a>
 # About the dataset

-The **"Portrait and 26 Photos"** dataset is a comprehensive collection of images showcasing the daily life of individuals, consisting of a personal selfie and 26 accompanying photos captured during various activities.
+The **"Portrait and 26 Photos"** dataset is a comprehensive collection of images of individuals, consists of a personal selfie and 26 accompanying photos captured during various activities, in different times and conditions.
 This rich dataset aims to provide researchers, developers, and individuals with a diverse and detailed set of visual information to facilitate the development and improvement of computer vision, machine learning, and pattern recognition algorithms.

 The photographs showcase diverse *gender, age, and ethnic groups, allowing for a broad spectrum of representation.*

-The selfie and daily life photos dataset offers numerous potential applications, including but not limited to: *facial recognition software training, security verification, emotional analysis, driver identification and other*.
+The selfie and life photos dataset offers numerous potential applications, including but not limited to: *facial recognition software training, reidentification tasks, security verification, emotional analysis, driver identification and other*.

 The dataset consists of **272** sets of images (**7,344** images in total) from people from **26** countries.